Every stop has a restroom.

 PLEASE NOTE: Within a week of your tour I will CALL YOU to just check in and answer any questions you may have.
 It’s a Southern thing!
 You’re going to be my guest!

-If you should have to cancel, your ticket is redeemable for a Peachtree Food Tour for up to one year…..or forever….you choose!
+If you should have to cancel, your ticket is redeemable for a Peachtree Food Tour for up to one year.
 There are NO monetary refunds.
+You certainly may convert your tickets to a Gift Certificate that can be redeemed within the next 12 months.

 Regardless of the weather, all tours start promptly at the time stated on your ticket… and can last up to 4 1/2 hours.
 Grab an umbrella.
 Wear a hat.
 Choose your walking shoes well.
 There are NO refunds unless Peachtree Street is iced over…..which actually seems to happen every other year.
 Yikes!